 This article describes the classic form editor.
 We recommend that you use the modern form designer to create and edit sub-grids for your model-driven app forms.
 More information: Add and configure a subgrid component on a form

-You can configure a sub-grid on a form to display a list of records or a chart.
+You can configure a sub-grid on a form using the classic form designer to display a list of rows or a chart.
 Select Show Chart Only on the Display tab to show a chart instead of a list.

 |Display||Name||Required: The unique name for the sub-grid that is used when referencing it in scripts.
 The name can contain only alphanumeric characters and underscores.|

 |Label||Required: The localizable label for the sub-grid visible to users.|

 |Display label on the Form||Whether the label should be displayed on the form.
 This is required if you enable Display Search Box.
 You can also choose to have the panel header color.|

 |Records||Choose from two options:

 - Only Related Records: Sub-grid will display only rows related to the current row.